jpfairbanks/SemanticModels.jl/doc/src/theory.md

 We think that the category theory approach of props is the right approach.
 This approach leads to diagrams with precise semantics for representing general purpose computation networks.
 These networks will be specified with code that combines the sum and product operation in a hierarchical expression just like regular code.
-Thus the code that makes the diagrams is a model that we can augment with our current ModelTools techniques.
+Thus the code that makes the diagrams is a model that we can augment with our current Model Augmentation techniques.

 These "model circuits" can thus be built out of code resulting from transformations on code that builds a base circuit.
 Which establishes tools for creating high level transformations on circuits.
 We can then define the input and output wires as the modeling concepts we know and want to know and then build algorithms for solving for the circuit that gets from the inputs to the outputs.
 We suspect a dynamic programming approach to recursively bring the inputs and outputs closer together will solve this problem.

 Algorithms that do model synthesis will need to account for the conceptual knowledge that is captured in the text and documentation of scientific software.

 Once we have a mathematically sound way to represent combinations of models, we must address the practical aspects of model synthesis.
 We are endeavoring to augment and automate scientific workflows by meaningfully pruning the set of